Lotti Golden

 Lotti Golden (born November 27, 1949) is an American singer-songwriter, record producer, poet and artist.
-Golden is best known for her 1969 debut album Motor-Cycle, on Atlantic Records.
+Golden is best known as an artist for her 1969 debut album Motor-Cycle, on Atlantic Records as well as her long career as a songwriter for other artists in collaboration with Tommy Faragher, Richard Scher, and others.

 Winner of the ASCAP Pop Award for songwriting and RIAA-certified Gold and Platinum awards as a writer/producer, Golden has written and produced Top 5 hits in the US and abroad.
 Credited for her innovative work in early electro and hip hop music, Golden is featured in the Rap Attack 3: African Rap To Global Hip Hop by David Toop, and Signed, Sealed, and Delivered: True Life Stories of Women of Pop for her pioneering work as a female record producer.
-Golden's songs have been recorded by Grammy Award-winning artists: Diana Ross, Celine Dion, Al Green, Patti LaBelle, B. B. King, Patti Austin, Sheena Easton and more.
+Golden's songs have been recorded by Grammy Award-winning artists Diana Ross, Celine Dion, Al Green, Patti LaBelle, B. B. King, Patti Austin, Sheena Easton, Helen Reddy, and more.

 Early life

 Childhood

 Lotti Golden was born in Manhattan to Sy (Seymour) Golden and Anita Golden (née Cohn), the elder of two daughters.
 Golden's parents, a strikingly handsome and fashionable pair, were avid jazz aficionados and foreign film buffs.
 Golden soaked up the sounds of Billie Holiday and John Coltrane from an early age developing a lifelong passion for music and the arts.

 Golden grew up in Brooklyn, New York where she attended Canarsie High School, serving as the school's Poet Laureate.
 Voted Most Likely to Succeed, Golden graduated with honors in 1967, winning the Creative Writing medal, the Lincoln Center Student Award for Academic Excellence, the Scholastic Magazine Award for National Achievement in Art, and a New York State Regents Scholarship.
 Golden was awarded the National League of Pen Women Prize for poetry and went on to attend Brooklyn College.